 Do you use self-employed contractors in your business?
 If you do, then you need to know about the Uber judgment given today.

 Uber has long claimed that its drivers are self-employed.
 This allows it to pay for services at a rate below the National Living Wage, and avoid deducting Income Tax and National Insurance Contributions.
-This arrangement is how Uber keeps its fares low, and its market share increasing.
+This arrangement is how it keeps its fares low, and its market share increasing.
 However, in November 2016 two drivers won a case against Uber asserting their worker status.
-Uber immediately appealed, and that appeal’s judgment was given today.
+The company immediately appealed, and that appeal’s judgment was given today.

 Uber’s appeal claimed that they were acting as agents for the drivers when passengers booked trips using the app.
 This would mean that the drivers could be self-employed contractors, but would allow Uber to control the terms of their contracts with passengers.
 They also claimed that the initial Tribunal judgment’s findings were inconsistent and perverse.